electro-smith/DaisyExamples/README.md

 # Daisy_Examples

+**THIS REPO IS STILL BEING CONFIGURED AND SET UP, NOT ALL SCRIPTS, ETC WILL WORK YET**

 This repo is home to a functional pipeline utilizing libDaisy and DaisySP libraries.

 Examples are broken down by hardware platform.